sbox-community/sbox-utils/ZipStorer/README.md

 # Zip Storer

-Storing, editing and reading Zip files, Support Zip64.
+Storing, modifying, extracting and reading Zip files, Support Zip64.
 This version is fixed and adapted to s&box.
 For the usage details, check credits.

 ```csharp
 // Extracting file from Zip